dansita/MouseGuardian/README.md

 * You can move the mouse cursor at the center of the primary screen pressing the CTRL key

 ### Supported languages
-MouseGuardian is translated in the following languages:
+MouseGuardian is currently translated in the following languages:
 * English
-* Spanish
 * Italian
-* French